Pragmatic Objects

 Reduce your knowledge of other objects and their internal structure

-Thus, we want to strive to minimize knowledge as much as possible and free our collaborators of any additional duty.
+We want to strive to minimize knowledge as much as possible and free our collaborators of any additional duty.
 After all, they have enough to do !

 Example